nullndr/website/content/set_theory.md

 ## Element membership

-We denotate that an element is a member of a given set with the $\in$ symbol: given the previous set $A$, we write that
+We denote that an element is a member of a given set with the $\in$ symbol: given the previous set $A$, we write that

 $$ 1 \in A $$

 This can be read as 1 is a member of set $A$, or 1 is inside set $A$.

-The symbol $\notin$ is the opposite of the $\in$ symbol, it denotates an element that is not a member of a given set: given the previous set $A$, we write that
+The symbol $\notin$ is the opposite of the $\in$ symbol, it denotes an element that is not a member of a given set: given the previous set $A$, we write that

 $$ 8 \notin A $$